Author Maureen Joyce Connolly Reflects on Her Second Act

 The passion and courage of taking the plunge into a new career

-With the release of my debut novel, Little Lovely Things, I have been a published author for a whopping four months now.
+With the release of my debut novel, Little Lovely Things: A Novel, I have been a published author for a whopping four months now.
 Before that I was a research scientist in the pharmaceutical industry.
 Yes, my head is spinning!
 And yes, it took courage and meant “reinventing myself” – a scary phrase if there ever was one.
 At the very least, it’s a daunting notion that it implies so much, well, effort.
 Especially as I am now approaching sixty.

 Interestingly, I have not yet attended a book club or book signing event where this concept has not arisen (apparently I clearly look my age!).
 Questions like “Where did you find the courage so late in life?” (and my favorite, “Where do you summon the energy?”) convey the implication that I’m a doddering zebra among excitable horses.